afontainec/chinchay-docs/docs/docs/overview.md

 *  [The stackexchange forum](https://softwareengineering.stackexchange.com/questions/127624/what-is-mvc-really)
 *  [The always useful Wikipedia article](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)

 But in a nutshell, the code is logically separated in three areas.
-The model, here is where the logical-business code is written.
+The model, where the logical-business code is written.
 They are the gateway to the database and would do most of the "important" job.
-The view manages all the UI logic and the controller is the interface that connects the view whith the model.
+The view manages all the UI logic and the controller is the interface that connects the view with the model.

 The [Command Line Interface](./cli) will allow you to generate files in this pattern to keep everything organized and clean.

-## Database
+## Updating the database

-So what is actualy being created?
-Well it depends on how you have configured the [chainfile](./chainfile) and which flages are passed.
-But in a nutshel it will create a model, a controller, views, routes and a knex migration.

-#### Knex migration

-Well everything starts with the database.
-So a migration to add the new table is created.
-If by this point your a thinking database, table, knex, migration?
-WTF are those? dont worry we are going to explain them right away.

 Chinchay works with [Postgres](https://www.postgresql.org/about/).
 This is the [database system](https://en.wikipedia.org/wiki/Database) that stores the data.
+As you may know the data is saved in tables.
+So how do we actually create or modify this tables?

+### Schema migrations

+  W

+### knex

-#### Why not another database system?
+### Why postgres and not another database system?

 To be honest, just because.
 Postgres is one of the most popular databases and it seemed as a good starting point.
-At the moment we are working to make Chinchay compatible with mysql and other databases.
+At the moment we are working to make Chinchay compatible with mysql and other databases, actually if you are a database expert help us out making Chinchay compatible with more databases!

+#### Knex migration